villearo/slim-maintenance-mode/readme.txt

 Simple and lightweight solution for scheduled maintenance.
 No settings page, just activate it and do your maintenance work stress-free.

 == Description ==
 Slim Maintenance Mode is a lightweight solution for scheduled maintenance.
-Simply active the plugin and only administrators can see the website.
+Simply activate the plugin and only administrators can see the website.

 = Features =
 * No extra settings, just activate it, do maintenance work, deactivate it.